Aidbox/aidbox-project-template/README.md

 - **v4.3.0 R4B FHIR version**
 - A preconfigured example of **SubscriptionTopic** for the **observation resource**.
-- **subscription-demo-server** which allow to recieve notification from Aidbox, and review them.
+- **subscription-demo-server** which allow to receive notification from Aidbox, and review them.

 # How to init this project